goScreen - Virtual Desktop Manager for Microsoft Windows

 Second, even though Setup says it could fail, it still can do almost everything needed.
 Even if Setup says it has failed, goScreen might work - try it.
 Most common reason of failure is that gsSetup has failed to add goScreen into the list of Currently installed programs.
 Nevertheless you can run gsSetup again - manually - to change the installation options or to uninstall goScreen.
 In the latter case you will probably have to remove goScreen files manually.

-Finally, when Windows Vista tells you that "this application might not have been installed correctly", do not trust it - Vista is wrong in this case; after all, "might" only expresses possibility, doesn't it?
+Finally, when Windows tells you that "this application might not have been installed correctly", ignore it - Windows is wrong in this case.

 GoScreen expires right after the installation